TimHess/SummitDemo/README.md

 ### Additional Infrastructure Components

-The `Libraries/` directory contains prototypes for extensions that use Steeltoe components with Aspire:
+The `Libraries/` directory contains PROTOTYPES for extensions that use Steeltoe components with Aspire:

 - **Actuators** - Actuator endpoint configuration and Spring Boot Admin integration
 - **Configuration** - Config Server integration